 - Programming languages – The most commonly used languages for back end developers are Java, Python, .NET, and Ruby (which is used to build Ruby on Rails).

 - Version control software – These are for managing changes to your program and are useful to almost all developers.
 Git, SVN, and CVS are examples of these.

 If you’re interested in becoming a back end developer, consider starting to learn how to use these tools and basic back end programming sooner rather than later.
 Why would a job as a back end developer be appealing to you?
 Let’s look at some numbers.

 Back End Developer Careers

 According to Glassdoor, back end developers make over six-figure salaries on average.
 On the same site, entry-level back end developers still make an average of over $85,000 per year.
-In addition, Indeed lists over 10k back end developer jobs available at time of writing.
+In addition, Indeed lists over 10k back end developer jobs available at the time of writing.

-While these numbers are attractive, keep in mind that back end development jobs aren’t for everyone as they center around logic, data structures and programming.
+While these numbers are attractive, keep in mind that back end development jobs aren’t for everyone as they center around logic, data structures, and programming.
 If you love structure, maths, and data, then back end development might be right for you.

 However, there are many other great career opportunities in the tech field, such as web designer vs web developer.
 If this sounds almost perfect except perhaps the lack of room for “creativity,” consider becoming a front end developer instead.
 If you’re the type to wear a lot of hats, a full-stack developer which creates both the front and back end might just be the fit for you.
 The possibilities really are endless.